jchapuis/akka-persistent-entity/README.md

   ): RidePersistentEntity = new RidePersistentEntity
 }
 ```
-Notice how definitions for implicit parameters `initialProcessor`, `processor`, `initialApplier`, `applier` are picked up automatically from `Ride` companion object, which is why we had published them in implicit scope earlier.
+Definitions for implicit parameters `initialProcessor`, `processor`, `initialApplier`, `applier` are picked up automatically from `Ride` companion object, which is why we had published them in implicit scope earlier.
 The only significant logic here is additional persistent behaviour configuration in `configureEntityBehavior`.
 This lets us take advantage of available tweaking options, e.g. [install an event adapter](https://doc.akka.io/docs/akka/current/typed/persistence.html#event-adapters), define event tags, etc.

 ###  TypedActorEntityRepository